Use this information to resolve issues related to memory.

 Multiple memory modules in a channel identified as failing

-- Reseat the memory modules; then, restart the solution.
+- Reseat the memory modules; then, restart the server.

-- Return the removed memory modules, one at a time, to their original connectors, restarting the solution after each memory module, until a memory module fails.
-Replace each failing memory module with an identical known good memory module, restarting the solution after each memory module replacement.
+- Return the removed memory modules, one at a time, to their original connectors, restarting the server after each memory module, until a memory module fails.
+Replace each failing memory module with an identical known good memory module, restarting the server after each memory module replacement.
 Repeat step 3 until you have tested all removed memory modules.

-- Replace the highest-numbered memory module of those identified; then, restart the solution.
+- Replace the highest-numbered memory module of those identified; then, restart the server.
 Repeat as necessary.

-- Reverse the memory modules between the channels (of the same processor), and then restart the solution.
+- Reverse the memory modules between the channels (of the same processor), and then restart the server.
 If the problem is related to a memory module, replace the failing memory module.

 - (Trained technician only) Install the failing memory module into a memory module connector for processor 2 (if installed) to verify that the problem is not the processor or the memory module connector.

 - (Trained technician only) Replace the system board.

 Attempt to change to another DCPMM mode fails

 After the DCPMM mode is changed and the system is successfully restarted, if the DCPMM mode stays the same instead of being changed, check the DRAM DIMMs and DCPMM capacity to see if it meets the requirement of the new mode (see DC Persistent Memory Module (DCPMM) setup).